 Alexandrite laser is the most widely used laser technology today for hair reduction treatments.
-Highly favoured for its speed of coverage, ability to deliver a painless experience and effectiveness in delaying hair regrowth, it forms a central part of Kaya Ultima Laser Hair Reduction Solutions.
+Highly favoured for its speed of coverage, ability to deliver a painless experience and effectiveness in delaying hair regrowth, it forms a central part of Kaya Laser Luxe Hair Removal Solution.

 Now why do we have three different laser platforms?
 To provide the most effective and comfortable experience for every skin and hair type.
 Each of the different types of laser has a specific range of utility, depending on its wavelength and penetration.

 For instance, the diode laser performs works well on coarse, dark hair and is a good choice for back or bikini hair.
 It operates at a wavelength that allows deeper penetration into the skin, avoiding the melanin in the epidermis and therefore targeting the hair follicle directly.

 The Nd: Yag long pulse laser can be used safely on all skin types – type I to VI.
 Most notably, it is highly effective on dark or tanned skin with darker hair, but is of limited use on light or fine hair.
 Fast repetition rates and large coverage areas allow large areas of the body to be treated quickly.
 Nd: YAG technology can be used to eliminate unwanted hair on almost any part of the body.

 The Alexandrite laser has a shorter wavelength than the Diode and Nd: Yag lasers, and has been used effectively for laser hair removal treatment on skin types I-IV, meaning fair and light brown skin types.
 The shorter wavelength makes the treatment more effective on lighter skins and not suitable for darker skins.